NoTwo-2/RDBProject/README.md

 # Python requirements
 install python (optional: add it to the PATH variable)

+dependencies: mysql.connector, tabulate

-run ```python -m pip install mysql-connector-python``` in the directory that includes pip (not needed if python and python scripts are in PATH)
+run ```python -m pip install mysql-connector-python``` in the directory that includes pip (not needed if python and python scripts are in PATH) run ```pip3 install tabulate``` in the directory that includes pip3